The 2020 Oscar Nominations Are Here & There Are Some Surprises

 Here are the nominees for the 92nd Oscars.
-The show will air live on ABC Sunday February 9.
+The show will air live on ET Canada Sunday February 9.
 In the words of Issa Rae, "Congratulations to these men!"

 Advertisement